-The rejection tag is delivered to the responsible engineering department, such as structures, flight deck, payloads, wing, etc. In the past, it was given to a draftsman to research.
+The rejection tag is delivered to the responsible engineering group, such as structures, flight deck, payloads, wing, etc. In the past, it was given to a draftsman to research.
 They would come up with a solution and prepare the documentation.

 This was incredibly fast as compared to checking out and revising the drawing.
-The changes were expedited out to the effected parties in days.
+The changes were expedited out to the affected parties in days.
 The supplier would receive the ADCN and attach it to the print.
 They would instantly implement the change.

 When there were slow periods in the group they would assign a new draftsman to incorporate the ADCNs.
 It was great experience.
 This was called the DCN (Drawing Change Notice) and done on the original drawing that would be checked out of the vault.
 This would create a new revision letter.

 Now many times new design requirements would demand the direct changes to the drawing.
 It was a bit of a pain to do this because you would be responsible to incorporate the outstanding ADCNs.